Proper Way to Create Custom Taxonomies in WordPress: A Step-by-Step Guide

 Also, you should be able to select the respective genre while creating a new music post.

-And that’s it.
-This is how you can create custom taxonomies in WordPress.
 We hope that this article has given you the information you need to create custom taxonomies in WordPress without using any plugins.

 FAQs on How to Create Custom Taxonomies in WordPress